New Budget Plan Sets Stage For EU Summit Battle - UrduPoint

 But the already fraught process has become more difficult as Brussels tries to plug the multi-billion-euro hole left in its finances by Britain's Brexit divorce.

-Initial reactions to the document in Brussels diplomatic circles suggested Thursday's summit will devolve into a fierce argument between member states that will likely end without agreement.
+Initial reactions to the document in Brussels diplomatic circles suggested that next Thursday's summit will devolve into a fierce argument between member states that will likely end without agreement.

 The richer mainly northern countries that are net contributors to EU programmes want to cap spending at around one percent of the union's total GDP.